aaaaaa123456789/libplum/docs/functions.md

 **Return value:**

-Pointer to the copied image, or `NULL` on failure.
+Pointer to the copied image, or a null pointer on failure.

 ### `plum_load_image`